The time that something is due (bordering on overdue) to be done.

 Origin (A high time)

-'High times' comes from the same root as 'high days and holidays', i.e. days of religious note and festivals.
+'High times' comes from the same root as 'high days and holidays', that is, days of religious note and festivals.
 High in that sense has been used in English since the middle ages, although there are few references to it in print until the 19th century, as in this from the Canadian newspaper, The British Colonist, 1858:

 "The Johns had a high time, drinking brandy and eating fried hog."